Feed-in tariffs in the United Kingdom: Scope

-The government estimated that feed-in tariffs to support small-scale low-carbon generation would cost £8.6 billion up to 2030 and produce monetised carbon savings worth £0.42 billion.
+In 2010, the UK government estimated that feed-in tariffs to support small-scale low-carbon generation would cost £8.6 billion up to 2030 and produce monetised carbon savings worth £0.42 billion.

 Feed-in-Tariff payments are tax-free in the UK.

 Year one feedback

 A study from the University of London assessed the first year of the UK FIT scheme through interviews with both users of the scheme and government figures.
 The key findings were that users have had a wide variety of experiences, depending on the technology they are working with, and that the government had very limited ambitions on small-scale renewable energy generation.

 Domestic solar performed well in the first year, with 28,028 of the 28,614 total solar installations (totalling nearly 78MW).
 Wind power was the next highest installation level with 1,348 (20.4MW).
 Small hydro had 206 (12.1MW), although many were not new installations, but had been transferred from the Renewable Obligation scheme.
 Micro-CHP had 98 installations (0.09MW), and Anaerobic Digestion (AD) had just 2 (0.66MW).
 AD came under scrutiny in 2011 to determine why development was so poor.

 The study suggested that technologies have a variety of factors affecting their performance in terms of installation levels.
 The factors include cost, size, availability, standardisation of the technology, planning issues, ease of installation, perceived sensory impact (sight, sound and smell) and administrative complexity.
 Domestic PV scores very positively on all these factors, while small hydro and AD do far less well.

 The proposed changes to the tariff levels for PV have been met with anger by many in the solar industry, but the FIT policy, along with the Green Investment Bank and now carbon reduction targets, are widely understood to be threatened by the Treasury department.
 This is due to the schemes being considered as liabilities on the national balance sheet.